10 Best Ranger Builds in Path of Exile 3.25

 Nature's Boon boosts the effects of magic utility flasks, such as the Jade Flask, Amethyst Flask, and Granite Flask (to name a few) by 30%.
 When you have the Mageblood equipped and you have flasks that already have 95% increased effect mods on them, Nature's Boon elevates those flasks even further!

-Master Surgeon is often taken by those who play MF builds (aka “Magic Find” characters) in Path of Exile.
+Master Surgeon is often taken by those who play MF builds (aka "Magic Find" characters) in Path of Exile.
 Why?
-Because this notable ascendancy passive skill does not remove the life recovery effect from your Life Flask even though it has already filled your HP bar.
+This notable ascendancy passive skill does not remove the life recovery effect from your Life Flask even though it has already filled your HP bar.
 This makes Divination Distillate work even if you are at full life.

 Deadeye